juliiuz/bugg/README.md

 Bug-G Tools 2.1 - Competitive preset

-- This set of scripts was made to help you with that kind stuff Krafton never does: fixing bugs.
+- This batch program was made to help you with that kind of stuff Krafton never does: fixing bugs.

 Competitive mode now:
 - Protects PUBG, BattlEye, Zakynthos, Steam core (including steamwebhelper to avoid respawn loops), Discord, NVIDIA display/container, Windows core, network, audio/input and Defender/firewall.